Hi! I'm Sean.

 As an engineer and technology lover, I’m always looking for new challenges.
 With experience in software and firmware development, Linux server administration, electronics design, and a range of other technologies, I'd love to hear from you if you have an interesting project.

-Even when I'm not working, I still like to play around with and learn more about various bits of software and hardware technology.
-I have a variety of hobby projects that I spend time developing, including my WiLED project and my Markdown DocGen project.
+Even when I’m not working, I still like to play around with and learn more about various bits of software and hardware technology.
+I have a variety of hobby projects that I spend time developing, including my IoT lamp “WiLED” project , or a funky custom ErgoDox keyboard , and really anything I can get my hands on which involves MicroPython or anything else fun!

-At BP Chargemaster I am part of a small but dedicated engineering team who work on maintaining and extending our fleet of over 7,000 Electric Vehicle charging stations.
-We manage both legacy hardware and firmware, as well as work on developing new iterations of our products.
+At BP Pulse I was part of a small but dedicated engineering team working on maintaining and extending our fleet of over 7,000 Electric Vehicle charging stations.
+We managed both legacy hardware and firmware, as well as work on developing new iterations of our products.

 September 2017 – August 2019